lebbs/Nursiehealt_-preliminary_assignment/README.md

 npm start
 ````

-## Browser will open and you are ready to use the Book manager application!
+## Browser will open and now you are ready to use the Book manager application!